Skip to main content

 2

-Pick a prebuilt template for a quick start, or Blank Dashboard to design from scratch.
+Click Create New Dashboard to open a fresh canvas.
+Choose a prebuilt template for a quick start, or select a blank dashboard to design from scratch.

 3